 The English Language Institute courses are open to any student who is at least 16 years old.
-TOEFL scores are not required.
+TOEFL or other language proficiency exam scores are not required.
 The English Language Institute is authorized to issue the I-20 document for full-time, intensive English study (18 or more hours per week).

 Admission to the English Language Institute does not constitute admission to Pace University.
 Each undergraduate and graduate degree program has its own admission requirements.
-However, academically qualified students who successfully complete the English Language Institute English for Lawyers Program, Pre-Academic Program, Pre-Undergraduate Program or Pre-Graduate Programs* are eligible for a TOEFL waiver for admission to undergraduate and graduate degree programs at Pace University.
+However, academically qualified students who successfully complete the Pre-Academic Program, Pre-Undergraduate Program or Pre-Graduate Programs* are eligible for a language proficiency exam waiver for admission to undergraduate and graduate degree programs at Pace University.
 Other tests like GMAT and GRE may be required depending on School admissions requirements.
 For more information, contact the Admission Offices.

 *Two levels of pre-graduate programming required for students applying to Lubin and Dyson.